horia141/jupiter/docs/README.md

 For humans, these are useful too.
 The documentation has links to release notes, which are useful for folks.

+## Release Management

+There is a new release banner.
+Helps you reload the app if there's a new named version, or even download it if there's no app stores releases.

+It depends on scripts in `./scripts/release` to prepare the right release manifest (a `release-manifest.json` file) on GitHub releases.
+This means we're depending "live" on this system.

+It has some tricky logic to it.

 ## Some Tricky Aspects